BoxeRZL/URMD-Seq/README.md

 <br>

-2. Barcoded reads are grouped together and aligned for subsequent analysis step, all barcodes with only one read present are not grouped and are appended to the file 'group0.txt'.
-All sequences without a recognizable ID can be found in the file 'mutated.txt' sbatch parameters specified in `02sbatch-MIDgrouping-R9patch-clean.sh` edit as necessary
+2. Barcoded reads are grouped together and aligned for subsequent analysis step.
+All barcodes with only one read present are not grouped and are appended to the file 'group0.txt'.
+All sequences without a recognizable ID can be found in the file 'mutated.txt'.
+All group files are zipped. <br>
+sbatch parameters specified in `02sbatch-MIDgrouping-R9patch-clean.sh` edit as necessary

   `bash 02automated-wrapper-R9patch-clean.sh ./config.fileRX`